wildseyed/norns-lyra8/README.md

 ## Installation

+⚠️ **WARNING: This is untested development code.
+Install at your own risk and expect issues.**

 1. Connect to your Norns via [maiden](https://monome.org/docs/norns/maiden/)
 2. Navigate to the `code` directory
 3. Upload the entire `norns-lyra8` folder
 4. Restart Norns
 5. Select "LYRA-8" from the script menu

+**If you encounter issues:**
+- Check the maiden console for error messages
+- Report bugs via GitHub issues
+- Consider this a preview/development release

 ## Quick Start